Fox Chase Cancer Center Physicians Chosen as Top Doctors In Nation; Philadelphia Region

 Mary B Daly, MD, FACP, breast and ovarian cancer prevention - Sr. vice president, Population Science; Director, Margaret Dyson Family Risk Assessment Program.

-Lori Goldstein, MD - Director, The Naomi and Phil Lippincott Breast Evaluation Center, Medical Oncology, breast cancer - Director, Breast Evaluation Center; Leader, Breast Cancer Research Program
+Lori Goldstein, MD - Director, The Naomi and Phil Lippincott Breast Evaluation Center, breast cancer - Director, Breast Evaluation Center; Leader, Breast Cancer Research Program

 Gary Hudes, MD, genitourinary cancers - Director, Genitourinary Malignancies Program